 - A network of relevant contacts within China.

-- Familiarity with China’s media coverage of climate change and energy.
+- Familiarity with both international and Chinese media coverage of climate change and energy.

 How to apply

 To apply, please send:

 - Your CV.